RecieverofMemory/Chromaton/README.md

 Chromaton.org

 No Copyright for Chromaton.
-You are free to do whatever the hell you want with it!
+You are free to do whatever the heaven you want with it!
 Power to the people!

 Some of the below may want credit so there:
 * Copyright (c) 2017-2018 Yenten Core Developer(s)